econ-ark/econ-ark.org/_materials/EpiExp.md

 ---
 tags:
   - REMARK
-abstract: "‘Epidemiological’ models of belief formation put social interactions at their core; such models are the main (almost, the only) tool used by non-economists to study the dynamics of beliefs in populations.
-We survey the (comparatively) small literature in which economists attempting to model the consequences of beliefs about the future – ‘expectations’ – have employed what we view as a full-fledged epidemiological approach to explore an economic question.
-We draw connections to related work on narrative economics, news/rumor spreading, ‘contagion,’ and the spread of online content.
-Finally, we discuss a number of promising directions for future research.
+abstract: "‘Epidemiological’ models of belief formation put social interactions at their core; such models are the main (almost, the only) kind of tool used by scholars who are not economists to study the dynamics of beliefs in populations.
+We survey the literature in which economists attempting to model the consequences of beliefs about the future -- ‘expectations’ -- have employed a full-fledged epidemiological approach to explore an economic question.
+We draw connections to related work on ‘contagion’ narrative economics, news/rumor spreading, and the spread of internet memes.
+We conclude by arguing that a number of independent developments have recently converged to make epidemiological expectations (`EE') modeling more feasible and appealing than in the past."
 " # abstract: optional
 authors: # required
   -